AndreaLoforte/OGL_Application_20210909/OGL_Application/README.txt

   			folder.
 It contains a subfolders where projects
 			savings are stored
   \src		      	Source files
-  \Textures		folder for images to be used as textures
+  \Textures		folder to store images to be used as textures

 ==========================================================================